 What you can do instead if you are using both Shopify and QuickBooks Online is leave them be.
 Some things are good separate.
 Say no to a Shopify and QuickBooks Integration.
 Maybe you decide you want to go to the zoo and instead of jumping in with the angry lion you stand behind the bars and watch it from a distance.
 This is safer and smarter.

-There are better way to get sales data into QuickBooks besides a sync.
-Yes, you need to have all your financial information complete in QuickBook but you have other, better, less messy options available to you.
-Click here for a more detailed explanation of the alternative
+There are better ways to get sales data into QuickBooks besides a sync.
+Yes, you need to have all your financial information complete in QuickBooks but you have other, better, less messy options available to you.

 Why is Shopify and QuickBooks Online Integration something you should avoid?
 Because your time is valuable and so are your sharpie-free walls.